Scouts Canada: Organizational structure

 Scouts Canada is governed by a Board of Governors.
-Administration of the organization is divided into twenty Councils, each administering a whole province or large part thereof.
-The national body, Councils, and their respective Areas are organized around a key-three which include a Scouter, Youth, and Staff member.
-The national body is made up of a National Commissioner appointed by the Voting Members, a National Youth Commissioner appointed by the Voting Members, and an Executive Commissioner appointed the Board of Governors.
+It is divided into twenty Councils, each administering a whole province or large part thereof.
+The national body and Councils are organized around a key three which include a Scouter, Youth, and Staff member.
+The national body consists of a National Commissioner appointed by the Voting Members, a National Youth Commissioner appointed by the Voting Members, and an Executive Commissioner appointed by the Board of Governors.

-The Council key-three is made up of a Council Commissioner appointed by the National Commissioner, a Council Youth Commissioner appointed by the National Youth Commissioner, and a Council Executive Director appointed by the Executive Commissioner.
-Council Commissioners in consultation with their respective key-three furthermore appoint their management teams to manage the interests of the council.
+The Council Three consists of a Council Commissioner appointed by the National Commissioner, a Council Youth Commissioner appointed by the National Youth Commissioner, and a Council Relationship Manager appointed by the Executive Commissioner.
+Council Commissioners in consultation with their respective key three furthermore appoint their management teams to manage the interests of the council.
 All positions are advertised publicly and a selection committee interviews members based on skill set.
-The Area key-three is made up of an Area Commissioner appointed by the Council Commissioner, an Area Youth Commissioner appointed by the Council Youth Commissioner, and an Area Support Manager appointed by the Council Executive Director.

 Scouts Canada is affiliated with Association des Scouts du Canada.

 Under the World Organization of the Scout Movement's constitution, only one organization is recognized in each country.
 Canada is the only country in which this recognition is held jointly.
-Many other countries also have more than one Scouting organization and some of these have formed national federations which are the WOSM members.
+Many other countries also have more than one Scouting organization and, of these, several have formed national federations which are the World Organization of the Scout Movement members.
 Scouts Canada and L'Association des Scouts du Canada send a joint delegation to meetings of the World Organization of the Scout Movement; this is coordinated through the Committee on Cooperation.

 The Patron Scout of Canada is the current Governor General of Canada.
 From 1910 to 1946, the position of Chief Scout for Canada and, from 1946 to 2013, the position of Chief Scout of Canada were held by successive Governors General of Canada.
-On 19 April 2013, the Scouts Canada Board of Governors appointed Terry Grant as Chief Scout of Canada and the honorary title held by the governor general was renamed to Patron Scout.
+On 19 April 2013, the Scouts Canada Board of Governors appointed Terry Grant as Chief Scout of Canada, and the honorary title held by the governor general was changed to Patron Scout.